 In the 3rd case, I was able to head off a negative outcome by alerting the parent and student-athlete to what would happen if the student-athlete quit the team in the middle of the semester.
 We then discussed how to navigate through the rest of the semester to result in the student-athlete’s ultimate desired outcome.

 I have worked on both sides of the cases related above.
-In my 26+ years of working on major DI college campuses as the Director of Compliance, I’ve had to inform athletes that their scholarships were cancelled after they quit the team.
+In my 26+ years of working on major DI college campuses as the Director of Compliance, I’ve had to inform many student-athletes that their scholarships were cancelled after they quit the team.

 One of the reasons we started Informed Athlete was to help student-athletes and their families avoid situations like this.